yuvarani03/lab-node-getting-started/README.md

 > lab-intro-node@2.0.0 test /mnt/d/nodelab/lab-intro-node
 > mocha

   SortedList
     Constructor
-      ✓ 1)should have items and length properties
+      ✓ should have items and length properties
     #add(x)
-      ✓ 2)should add a single value to SortedList
+      ✓ should add a single value to SortedList
       ✓ should add a third value to SortedList
       ✓ should add a value while keeping the list sorted
     #get(i)